 Perhaps you now see the shape of the waiver requirement: the agency can grant a waiver for a licensee (i) who has not agreed to manufacture substantially in the United States but (ii) is willing to take terms that potential licensees who would likely manufacture in the United States won’t accept (or are unlikely to accept).
 All one has to do to qualify for the waiver is to make the starting offer beyond what a United States licensee would be likely to accept, perhaps because the cost of manufacturing or working conditions or regulatory compliance–but a company manufacturing in another country may readily bypass these costs.
 The “on similar terms” removes the teeth from the condition, since it makes it easy for the owner of a patent on a subject invention to be unsuccessful in finding an exclusive licensee who will agree to use or sell (“substantially”) domestic manufactured product.

 In the second condition of the waiver clause, no efforts are required at all–just an argument that “domestic manufacture” (not even substantially manufactured) is not “commercially” feasible.
 What might “commercially feasible” mean?
 Perhaps “commercially feasible” means “with an acceptable profit.”
-Put loosely–“we don’t think any American company will see enough value in manufacturing product for us to even try to find one.
+Put loosely–“we don’t think any American company will see enough value in manufacturing product for us that it is even worth our time to try to find one.
 It’s just not commercially feasible.”
 Obviously, if foreign companies are happy to manufacture product, then the manufacturing is of course commercially feasible.
 The problem has to be that companies willing to manufacture are not willing to build the manufacturing facilities in America or shift work to existing facilities in America.
-But this is the condition that the authors of Bayh-Dole were expressly addressing–make that invention with United States industry and labor.
+But this is the condition that the authors of Bayh-Dole were expressly addressing–make that federally supported invention with United States industry and labor.
 And it is exactly here that Bayh-Dole offers a waiver of the requirement.